aws-samples/aws-modernization-with-pulumi/content/40_lambda_microservices_ts/30_simple_api_gateway/30_processing_data.md

 }
 ```

-This new `echo` endpoint simply takes some HTTP body data and base64 encodes it for us.
+This new `encode` endpoint simply takes some HTTP body data and base64 encodes it for us.
 Let's run this program and add the new route to our API gateway.

 {{% notice info %}}